danhetrick/quirc/README.md

     pip install pyqt5
     pip install Twisted

+If you want to use SSL to connect to IRC, pyOpenSSL is also required:

+    pip install pyOpenSSL

+If pyOpenSSL is not installed, SSL connections will not be possible; only commands to connect to normal, non-encrypted connections will be shown.

 **Quirc** was written and tested under Windows, and should run in any other OS that supports Python 3, Qt5, and Twisted.

 ## Usage
 **Quirc** is a single channel IRC client.
 It takes no mandatory command-line arguments.
 Once **Quirc** is up and running, use the `/connect` command to connect to an IRC server.
 Optional command-line options are available:

     -h, --help			Display usage text
-    -s, --server HOST               IRC server to connect to -P, --port NUMBER               IRC server port to connect to -n, --nick NICKNAME		Set nickname (default: quirc) -u, --username USERNAME		Set username (default: quirc) -c, --channel CHANNEL		Set initial channel (default: #quirc)
+    -n, --nick NICKNAME		Set nickname (default: quirc) -u, --username USERNAME		Set username (default: quirc) -c, --channel CHANNEL		Set initial channel (default: #quirc)